 .stylelintrc: configuration for stylelint which lints the scss code.

 intellij-idea.webpack.config.jsa webpack config file that can be used by Intellij iDEA.
-It adds aliases correctly for the editor.
+It adds the correct aliases for the editor.

 jest.config.js: config file for running the tests with JEST.

-Makefile: contains a few command install the dependencies, run the linter and run the tests.
+Makefile: contains a few commands to install the dependencies, run the linter, and run the tests.

 package.json: main package config including all the dependencies for the web-frontend.

-The config directory contains some base Nuxt settings and some settings that are for a specific environments.
-For example in the development environment the stylelint plugin is added to and the eslint loader is added to webpack.
+The config directory contains some base Nuxt settings and some settings for specific environments.
+For example, in the development environment the eslint loader is added to webpack.

 At the moment there are only a few tests related to the web-frontend.
 Because the tests aren’t maintained at this point, the directory structure is off.
-The specs should be in the matching directory of the modules.
+The specs should be in the matching modules directory.